 football in Oceania and utilise the power and passion of football to help

 promote education, community development, capacity building, health awareness,

 cultural exchange and economic development within the football community.

 headquarters in Auckland is run under the guidance of OFC General Secretary Tai

 Nicholas who has been involved with Oceania football for over ten years.
 The

 competitions such as the prestigious OFC Nations Cup and Oceania’s premier club

-competition, the O-League, as well as educational courses for coaches,
+competition, the OFC Champions League, as well as educational courses for coaches,

 referees, administrators and sports medical personnel.
 Find out more by clicking on the links below.